behnamnkp/Deep-MTS-LSTM/README.md

 Citation: Nikparvar, B., Rahman, M.M., Hatami, F. et al. Spatio-temporal prediction of the COVID-19 pandemic in US counties: modeling with a deep LSTM neural network.
 Sci Rep 11, 21715 (2021). https://doi.org/10.1038/s41598-021-01119-3

 # MTS-LSTM: Spatio-temporal Prediction of the COVID-19 Pandemic in US Counties: Modeling with A DeepLSTM Neural Network
-MTS-LSTM is a deep learning model based on long short term memory to predict dynamics of new cases and deaths for contagious diseases (e.g., Covid-19) with the following features:
+MTS-LSTM is a deep learning model based on long short term memory to predict dynamics of new cases and deaths for contagious diseases (e.g., Covid-19).

 - The model is a multi-variate LSTM-based neural network with mobility.
 - It is trained on multiple time series samples at the same time.
 Compared to the single time-series LSTM, our model predicts the dynamics of disease within different sub-populations simultaneously.